-Addicaid, Carrum Health, Ochsner Health System, and Radial Analytics emerged as the 2016 finalists (meet the finalists here).
-The finalists will share $150,000 in prize money now, with an additional $50,000 going to the eventual winner, who will be named a year from now, after the four finalists have pursued their dissemination plans.
-All of them will become the subject of an HBS case study.
-Since its launch in 2014, the Health Acceleration Challenge has received over 600 applications and attracted more than 25,000 online visitors from 29 countries.
+Bloodbuy, I-PASS, Medalogix and Twine Health emerged as finalists from a group of nearly 500 applicants from 29 countries and 43 states (meet the finalists here).
+They will share $150,000 in prize money now, with an additional $50,000 going to the eventual winner, who will be named a year from now, after the four finalists have pursued their dissemination plans.
+All of them will give presentations at an invitation-only conference of senior industry leaders and experts to be held next April on the Harvard Business School campus in Boston, and they will also become the subject of an HBS case study.

 The funding for the Health Acceleration Challenge was provided by a generous gift from Howard E. Cox, Jr. (MBA 1969), a former general partner and now advisory partner in one of the country's first and most successful venture capital firms, Greylock Partners, and a member of both the HBS Healthcare Initiative Advisory Board and the HMS Board of Fellows.
 During his long and distinguished career, Cox has been involved in the funding and development of many successful healthcare ventures.